Minors and dimension: Introduction

 These similarities motivated research on how the dimension of a poset depends on its ``graphic structure''.
 There are two natural ways of deriving a graph from a poset: the \emph{comparability graph} connects any two comparable elements, while the \emph{cover graph} connects any two elements that are comparable and whose comparability is not implied by other comparabilities and by transitivity of the order.
 It is customary to include only the cover graph edges in drawings of posets and to describe the ``topology'' of a poset in terms of its cover graph rather than its comparability graph.
 This choice has a clear advantage: posets of large height still can have sparse ``topology''.

 The above-mentioned analogy of poset dimension to graph chromatic number suggests that posets with sparse ``topology'' should have small dimension.
-In this vein, Trotter and Moore \cite{TrM77} showed that posets whose cover graphs are trees have dimension at most $3$.
+In this vein, Trotter and Moore \cite{TM77} showed that posets whose cover graphs are trees have dimension at most $3$.
 How about planarity---can we expect a property of posets similar to the famous four-color theorem?
 There is no strict analogy: Trotter \cite{Tro78} and Kelly \cite{Kel81} constructed posets with planar cover graphs that still contain arbitrarily large standard examples as subposets and thus have arbitrarily large dimension (see Figure \ref{fig:examples}).
 Actually, Kelly's construction gives planar posets (a \emph{planar poset} admits a drawing such that the vertical placement of points agrees with their poset order).
 These constructions led researchers to abandon the study of connections between the dimension of a poset and the structure of its cover graph for decades.

 The topic has regained interest in recent years.
-Having noted that the height of the posets produced by the above-mentioned constructions grows with the dimension, Felsner, Li and Trotter \cite{FLT10} conjectured that posets of bounded height with planar cover graphs have bounded dimension.
-This was verified in breakthrough work of Streib and Trotter \cite{StT14}.
-Then, Joret et~al.\ \cite{JMM+} proved that dimension is bounded for posets of bounded height whose cover graphs have bounded tree-width.
+Having noted that the height of the posets produced by the above-mentioned constructions grows with the dimension, Felsner, Li, and Trotter \cite{FLT10} conjectured that posets of bounded height with planar cover graphs have bounded dimension.\footnote{The conjecture is not stated explicitly in \cite{FLT10}, but it is a natural consequence of the results proved therein.} This was verified in breakthrough work of Streib and Trotter \cite{ST14}.
+Then, Joret et~al.\ \cite{JMM+16} proved that dimension is bounded for posets of bounded height whose cover graphs have bounded tree-width.
 It became apparent that the connection between poset dimension theory and structural graph theory is much deeper than it had been thought before.
 The condition that the height is bounded cannot be removed from the latter result, as the posets in Kelly's construction have tree-width $3$.
-However, Biró, Keller and Young \cite{BKY} proved that posets with cover graphs of path-width $2$ (and with no restriction on the height) have bounded dimension.
-Very recently, this was further generalized by Joret et~al.\ \cite{JMT+} to posets with cover graphs of tree-width $2$.
-Some other results bounding the dimension of posets whose cover graphs have a specific structure are discussed in the introductory sections of \cite{JMM+}.
+However, Biró, Keller, and Young \cite{BKY16} proved that posets with cover graphs of path-width $2$ (and with no restriction on the height) have bounded dimension.
+Very recently, this was further generalized by Joret et~al.\ \cite{JMT+17} to posets with cover graphs of tree-width $2$.
+Some other results bounding the dimension of posets whose cover graphs have a specific structure are discussed in the introductory sections of \cite{JMM+16}.